 Please choose to offer your support by answering the questions below.
 Skip to question 5 to write your own letter.

-Email address spatrick01@ft.newyorklife.com Letter Template.
-We made it quick and easy!
-We will use your responses to fill in the letter below: Dear Aspire Integrated Arts Institute.
-As the [Question 1,], I fully support Avix Integrated Arts Institute's charter application, and look forward to offering services, support, and resources which will help the students succeed in school and beyond.
-Sincerely, Question Z. (Name) Question 3.
+Dear Aspire Integrated Arts Institute, As the [ Question 1.], I fully support Avix Integrated Arts Institute's charter application, and look forward to offering services, support, and resources which will help the students succeed in school and beyond.
+Sincerely, Question 2.
+(Name) Question 3.
 (Your address) Question 4.
-(Your phone number) Question 1.
-Please state your title (e.g. director of YOU MAY WANT TO PUT YOUR JOB TITLE HERE, OR SAY IF YOU ARE A PARENT, OR HOWEVER YOU WOULD LIKE TO IDENTIFY YOURSELF)
+(Your phone number)

+Question 1.
+Please state your title (e.g. director of...
+YOU MAY WANT TO PUT YOUR JOB TITLE HERE, OR SAY IF YOU ARE A PARENT, OR HOWEVER YOU WOULD LIKE TO IDENTIFY YOURSELF)